 Danny Borski is the manager of fuel consumption testing at Freightliner Trucks.
-Here’s an inside look at how the fuel efficiency tour for the new Cascadia was developed, conducted, and reported.
+Here’s an inside look at how the fuel efficiency tour for the Cascadia was developed, conducted, and reported.

-Here are some simple tips paired with features on the new Cascadia to help implement defensive driving within your fleet.
+Here are some simple tips paired with features on the Cascadia to help implement defensive driving within your fleet.

 Here are five tips to help drivers maintain a healthy lifestyle on the road.